 be used to create a new project.
-This creates every- thing needed for the project: a working directory, a database, an administrative user account and default configuration files for the web server and BOINC to make the project accessible.
-Administering is done using the administrative user of the project but for security reasons not by directly logging into it rather, acquiring the rights of this user when needed authenti- cating with their own password.
-The system adminis- trator can grant or revoke project administrative rights to/from users via the BOINC admin tool.
-Project ad- ministrators are allowed to install application executa- bles (master, client, validator), start/stop the project and access the database and administrative pages of the project.
-The boinc appmgr tool can be used for automatic installation and configuration of packaged application binaries that come in an archive contain- ing an XML description (provided by the application developer).
+This creates everything needed for the project: a working directory, a database, an administrative user account, and default configuration files for the web server and BOINC to make the project accessible.
+Administering is done using the administrative user of the project but for security reasons, not by directly logging into it, rather by acquiring the rights of this user when needed authenticating with their own password.
+The system administrator can grant or revoke project administrative rights to/from users via the BOINC admin tool.
+Project administrators are allowed to install application executables (master, client, validator), start/stop the project, and access the database and administrative pages of the project.
+The BOINC appmgr tool can be used for automatic installation and configuration of packaged application binaries that come in an archive containing an XML description (provided by the application developer).

 The SZTAKI DG also provides the possibility of building a hierarchy of LDGs.
 This means that an organization could directly access the DG systems of its lower institutions and/or departments to perform computations for higher organizational level projects.